Connect with others who understand.

 Perioral Dermatitis

-Perioral (around the mouth) dermatitis is one form of dermatitis that affects the area on or around the mouth and lips.
+Perioral (around the mouth) dermatitis is a form of dermatitis that affects the area on or around the mouth and lips.
 The rash seen in people with perioral eczema often resembles acne.
 The bumps may be red or skin-colored, and they are often dry and surrounded by dry skin.
-The big difference between perioral dermatitis and acne is how it feels.
-Unlike pimples, the bumps and the area around them are likely to itch or even burn when caused by perioral eczema.
-Usually, an area of several millimeters around the lips is spared from the rash.

 Perioral eczema often resembles acne.
-(DermNet NZ)
+(CC BY-NC-ND 3.0 NZ/DermNet)

 Eczematous Cheilitis